MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-Sieben Ziffern ohne Leerzeichen oder Trennzeichen
+sieben Ziffern ohne Leerzeichen oder Trennzeichen

 ### <a name="pattern"></a>Muster

- Sieben Ziffern
+sieben Ziffern

 ### <a name="checksum"></a>Prüfsumme